Recently after Load Testing my open source project Dropthings, I

 issue of referencing.
 Structs are copied, not referenced.
 So, they

 don’t leak memory.
-Secondly, both delegates are
+Secondly, both delegate

 released at the end of the workflow execution, thus releasing both